 You see these are two examples of people I admire, not for their words to me, but because they are real... and took their lives on a positive journey.
 They are a part of my life's canvas and are what my journey is about.
 Positive energy!!

-The sad thing is that a lot of people who touch our lives in this time that we build memories, if we do not share with them the things that we appreciated, they may never know if they reached their goal.
-To simply express ones gratitude or simple thanks to those who touched our souls and lives can make a difference.
+The sad thing is that a lot of people who touch our lives in this time that we build memories if we do not share with them the things that we appreciated, they may never know if they reached their goal.
+To simply express one’s gratitude or simple thanks to those who touched our souls and lives can make a difference.
 I always want them to know THEY MADE A DIFFERENCE IN MY LIFE !!

 You see my art would have no breath if I didn't have anything to apply to my canvas, it is the bits and pieces of my being and imprinting that brought me to where I am today with my art and the great souls who honored me with a chance to include them in my journey of Life.

-This is a picture of me at 15 with my painting encouraged by positive energy of those WHO MADE A DIFFERENCE.
+This is a picture of me at 15 with my painting encouraged by the positive energy of those WHO MADE A DIFFERENCE.

 I believe if I touched one soul, I completed my purpose.

-Yes I do know I spelled tomarrow with an " A ".
+Yes, I do know I spelled tomarrow with an " A ".
 That's because I think it looks better.
 Life is too short to worry if I spelled something according to Wikipedia or Webster.
 It's not like they are going to check it or grade me on my spelling.
-At My age I don't think it has to be an issue anyway.
+At my age, I don't think it has to be an issue anyway.
 Creativity is my daily adventure and it allows me to create new words to describe my days of old or new.
 I have my own dictionary called The Book Of Toneekeary along with a sidekick of Toneekeisms.
 Now see how fun that is.

-As an artist I take great pleasure in making others think... puzzling the minds in wonderment or confusion one.
+As an artist, I take great pleasure in making others think... puzzling the minds in wonderment or confusion one.
 I can only laugh.
-I would rather write the queens language anyway.
-So before tomarrow comes everyone should make up just one word and use it and share it for the next few hours and see what response you get.
+I would rather write the queen's language anyway.
+So before tomarrow comes everyone should makeup just one word and use it and share it for the next few hours and see what response you get.
 Most people really won't know if it is a word or not.
 Now I shall go create more works to sell and share.